segunak/SegunAkinyemi.com/docs/_posts/2022-11-13-adf-synapse-day-of-week.md

 **Option 1:** You write a pipeline that takes in the date as a parameter and returns a Boolean that tells you if it's a weekday or not.
 {: .notice--primary}

 Bad news, you actually can't do this.
-Azure Data Factory and Synapse pipelines don't allow for user-defined return values unless you go through some [strange workarounds](https://stackoverflow.com/questions/72548774/returning-a-value-from-a-data-factory-pipeline){:target="_blank"}, or utilize [Synapse notebooks](https://learn.microsoft.com/en-us/azure/synapse-analytics/synapse-notebook-activity?tabs=classical#read-synapse-notebook-cell-output-value){:target="_blank"}, which seems like [Super Saiyan](https://dragonballuniverse.fandom.com/wiki/Super_Saiyan){:target="_blank"} level overkill for the simple task of determining if it's a weekday or not.
+Azure Data Factory and Synapse pipelines don't allow for user-defined return values (update: they do [now](https://techcommunity.microsoft.com/t5/azure-data-factory-blog/you-can-now-customize-the-return-value-from-your-pipeline/ba-p/3744840){:target="_blank"}) unless you go through some [strange workarounds](https://stackoverflow.com/questions/72548774/returning-a-value-from-a-data-factory-pipeline){:target="_blank"}, or utilize [Synapse notebooks](https://learn.microsoft.com/en-us/azure/synapse-analytics/synapse-notebook-activity?tabs=classical#read-synapse-notebook-cell-output-value){:target="_blank"}, which seems like [Super Saiyan](https://dragonballuniverse.fandom.com/wiki/Super_Saiyan){:target="_blank"} level overkill for the simple task of determining if it's a weekday or not.

 **Option 2:** You call all pipelines from a parent that precalculates values needing reuse and passes them down to children.
 {: .notice--primary}